Literature

 In this academic detailing intervention, based in San Francisco, California, primary care providers were detailed on safe opioid prescribing and naloxone.
 The providers who received the intervention had an eleven-fold increase in naloxone prescribing compared to those who did not receive the intervention.
 This study shows that the traditional academic detailing model of one-on-one, in-person visits can be effective in increasing naloxone prescriptions in a primary care setting.

 Yeh JS, Van Hoof TJ, Fischer MA.
 Key Features of Academic Detailing: Development of an Expert Consensus Using the Delphi Method.
-Am Health Drug Benefits.
+American Health and Drug Benefits.
 2016;9(1):42-50.
+PMID: 27066195

-identifies key principles of academic detailing training, implementation, and evaluation through developing consensus from 20 experts with the Delphi method.
+This paper identifies key principles of academic detailing training, implementation, and evaluation through developing consensus from 20 experts with the Delphi method.
 Experts agreed the goal of academic detailing is to 1) improve clinical performance, 2) recommend practice changes, and 3) offer decision support to providers.
 Other major themes included the importance of focusing on clinician behavior change and tailoring content to provider needs during detailing sessions.
 Experts also noted the necessity for interpersonal and communication skills in detailers to overcome providers’ barriers to behavior change.
 These conclusions, as well as others listed in the paper, can help guide the planning and implementation of an effective academic detailing program.

 Virtual detailing (e-Detailing)